RSS

 The key to a great paint job isn’t necessarily in the painting but in the prep work.
 And this is the area where you will either get “taken” or get a great job.
 If you own a two- or three-story home, it isn’t easy to ensure every inch has been adequately scraped, sanded, patched, and primed when climbing up a ladder.

-However, taking the time and effort may pay off big dividends.
+However, taking the time and effort may pay off with big dividends.
 Here are a few tips to make sure you’re getting your money’s worth out of your painter:

 2. Get a detailed on-site estimate to avoid unpleasant surprises.
 You don’t need to go through three estimates for the same job.
 Just get two estimates if they’re in the same ballpark.
 But ensure they’re detailed so you know what you’re paying for.